 Conclusions

-From both an educational standpoint and technology development standpoint the OLite 2 mission was a success even without the flight.
-Going through the stages of the mission, from conception through design, building and testing, presented students with an excellent introduction to mechanical, electrical, computer and systems engineering.
+From both an educational standpoint and technology development standpoint, the OLite 2 mission was a success even without the flight.
+Going through the stages of the mission, from conception through design, building, and testing, presented students with an excellent introduction to mechanical, electrical, computer, and systems engineering.

-Many of the mission objectives were met through ground based environmental testing in the SSPL thermal and thermal-vacuum chambers.
-All the systems were demonstrated to be operational in a vacuum environment (~5E-4 torr) where the integrated CubeSat was tested cycling between the system states as would be done on orbit.
+Many of the mission objectives were met through ground-based environmental testing in the SSPL thermal and thermal–vacuum chambers.
+All the systems were demonstrated to be operational in a vacuum environment (~5×10−4 Torr) where the integrated CubeSat was tested cycling between the system states as would be done on orbit.
 Further, attitude determination and power generation systems were shown to function in an outdoor test with the system mounted on a tripod.

-Had a student traveled with the payload to flight, the problems found during integration on the flight line could have been overcome quickly.
+Had a student traveled with the payload to flight (not possible due to timing of launch at the beginning of the semester and cost) or the availability of some limited time from support staff, the problems found during integration on the flight line could have been overcome quickly.
 As it was, once the payload was back at Penn State, the system was completely operational again within an hour.
 There would have been more than enough time down at the launch site to overcome the disconnected problem and this would have allowed the payload to fly.

 Appendix A Lessons Learned

-Create altium board outlines from the STEP files produced by the mechanical team
+Create Altium board outlines from the STEP files produced by the mechanical team

-Import circuit boards with major parts on them from altium to solidworks at PDR for fit checks
+Import circuit boards with major parts on them from Altium to SolidWorks at PDR for fit checks

 Standardize board orientation early on in the design process

-In solidworks, clearly mark the tops and bottoms of the boards
+In SolidWorks, clearly mark the tops and bottoms of the boards

 Standardize on Pin 1 location